 Ole Miss vs Florida State

 Ole Miss and Florida State have only faced each other twice back in 2003 and 2004.
-Florida State won both games by 6 points and 5 points respectively.
+Florida State won both games by six points and five points respectively.
 I’m not sure Kermit Davis will have Ole Miss up to the level of Leonard Hamilton’s squad by next season, but a home-and-home series in the future could be a good opportunity for the Rebels to try and get their first win against the Noles.

 I’d be lying if I didn’t say this wasn’t one of the match-ups that I didn’t just pull out of the air and try to justify.
 But two teams from the SEC and ACC meeting up is almost always going to make for a good series, and it doesn’t hurt that both schools are known for their “fun” student bodies.
 Student sections make home-and-home series what they are, and these two schools most likely would not disappoint.